c0c0n3/ome-smuggler/docs.src/content/design/high-level/index.md

 needs to tie the interfaces in `core.msg` to the actual implementations in `q` and make them available through Spring.
-To keep our sanity, we decided to do away with both JMS and Spring's own flavour of it: the code in `q` piggybacks directly on the HornetQ core API to implement the various interfaces defined in `core.msg`.
+To keep our sanity, we decided to do away with both JMS and Spring's own flavour of it: the code in `q` piggybacks directly on the HornetQ Core API to implement the various interfaces defined in `core.msg`.
 Besides these interfaces, `core.msg` is home to classes that carry out generic messaging tasks that only depend on the `core.msg` interfaces.